MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-install-preview.md

 2. Click on **Downloads and Updates** to check for updates.

 3. On the downloads and updates page, select **Get updates**.

+## Installation Location

+WinDbg Preview installs to C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id.
+Where the bit will be 32 bit or 64 bit and the id will be a unique identifier for the app.

 ## Command line startup options